free guitar tuition

 The tune I'm using to demostrate this chord is ' Prodigal Son ' but you can use this shape in a lot of different ways as the second chord in a 12 bar sequence.

-Prodigal Son is an old delta blues song by Robert Wilkins ( also covered by the Rolling Stones ).
+Prodigal Son is an old delta blues song by Robert Wilkins ( covered by the Rolling Stones ).

 Like a lot of early blues tunes this is not a 12 bar.